 A couple of years ago I was lucky enough to fly out to the Canaries to spend New Year there.
 I flew from Gatwick Airport, although I live in the Midlands, as I was meeting other family members.
 I thought it was a good idea to drive myself and my young son (he was only 5 at the time) and book an airport parking firm to look after my car while I was away.

 The drive down to Gatwick went without a hitch, it was early on a Saturday morning, no traffic and I have to say the parking company was very well organised and I felt quite confident that my beloved car would be looked after.
 The day was long, driving down to the airport, waiting for the flight, more than four hours on the plane and then over an hour’s transfer the other side.
 By the time we reached our destination, we definitely needed a holiday!

 Returning to the UK

-A week later we did the same in reverse, again all went to plan, until we arrived back in the UK, late because of delays, it was 1 o’clock in the morning.
+A week later we did the same in reverse, arriving back in the UK late because of delays, it was 1 o’clock in the morning.
 1.00am with a 5 year old who couldn’t sleep on the flight, who I then had to carry through the airport while pulling cases.
 We had trouble finding the right pick up area so we could be taken to our car.
 We eventually reached the parking area in thick, freezing fog.
 We then had to walk from one end to the other of the facility to get to our car which was covered in ice.

 I turned the engine on, hoping the car would heat up quickly so my son could settle down and get to sleep, he did thankfully - eventually!